cdowlatram/Stereoscopic-Image-Analysis/app/README.md

-# Configuring and Running the Stereoscopic Image Analyzer
+# Running the Stereoscopic Image Analyzer
 ## What is the Stereoscopic Image Analyzer?
 The Stereoscopic Image Analyzer is a platform agnostic computer vision application for measuring distances in arbitrary stereographs.